aquilesC/aquiles.me/content/now.md

 keywords: now, working, projects
 ---
 # NOW!
-- Reading about [[Extracellular Vesicle]] and how they can be used as drug delivery systems, or for diagnosis.
+- Reading about [[extracellular vesicle]] and how they can be used as drug delivery systems, or for diagnosis.
 - Reading [[Catalytic Experiences - Hamid Ghanadan]]
 - Reading [[El infinito en un junco - Irene Vallejo]]
 - [[Building an 8-bit computer]]